Remembering when an 18-year-old Messi terrorised Mourinho’s Chelsea

 While Barcelona’s front three would frighten most teams, Mourinho’s side had one of the best defences in world football.
 With Petr Cech in goal and a formidable centre-back partnership of John Terry and Ricardo Carvalho, they conceded just 15 goals in 38 Premier League games in 2004-05.

 Impressing in La Liga is one thing, but many pundits questioned how the diminutive forward would cope against the physical, imperious Chelsea defenders.
-In the space of 90 minutes, he passed the litmus test and silenced those critics once and for all.
+In the space of 90 minutes, he passed the litmus test and silenced those doubters once and for all.

 Wearing the No.30 on the back of his fluorescent yellow shirt, Messi immediately began turning the experienced Chelsea defenders inside and out with his incredible footwork.